Free-Range Chicken Predator Control Philippines (2026): Complete Flock Protection and Biosecurity Guide

 🔴 HIGH RISK for chicks

-Attack pattern: Aerial dive attack during daylight hours, especially mid-morning (9–11 AM) when birds are most active in the open run.
-A hawk can take a chick or small pullet in seconds with no warning.
-Carcass typically shows clean talon punctures at the base of the skull or back.
-No drag marks — bird is taken away or killed on-site and eaten.
+Attack pattern: Hawks usually attack during daylight hours, especially in the mid-morning period from around 9–11 AM when chickens are most active in the open run.
+A hawk can grab a chick or young pullet within seconds with little warning.
+The carcass often shows clean talon punctures around the skull or back area.
+Unlike ground predators, there are usually no drag marks because the bird is either carried away or eaten at the site.

 Monitor Lizard (Bayawak)